 In business, it’s not just what you say, it’s how you say it.
 First impressions can make a huge difference, so it’s vital that your written communication skills are as sharp as an Italian suit.
 Because when it comes to business, you can never underestimate the power of well-crafted words!

-Australian Writers’ Centre offers the chance to learn these all-important skills with our one-day workshop.
+The Australian Writers’ Centre offers the chance to learn these all-important skills with our one-day course.
 Correct writing is something not typically taught at school or university – leading to a perfect breeding ground for bad habits and misguided practices.

 By teaching the key techniques to creating accurate and professional communication, you’ll be able to write with more confidence in all areas of your professional life.
 From job applications and work emails through to letters and documents.
 (Or perhaps even a persuasive case for waiving a parking fine…)

 It all comes down to credibility – and with poor grammar or incorrect spelling, you have none.
 By understanding the fundamentals of effective communication, you’re (not your) learning skills that will affect (not effect) your entire career.
 As the title says, it’s (not its) essential!

 Interactive, informative and invaluable, this course is ideal for anyone seeking more confidence in his or her day-to-day written communications.
 These skills are especially useful in customer service, sales and support roles, or for graduates looking to get an edge in the market.
 No prior formal training in business writing is necessary.